CamStreamer/CamStreamerLib/doc/CamStreamerAPI.md

 # CamStreamerAPI

-Module for easy control of streaming in CamStreamer Acap application.
+Module for easy control of streaming in the CamStreamer Acap application.

 ## Methods

--   **CamStreamerAPI(options)** - Options parameter contains access to the camera and specifies which protocol should be used.
-Values mentioned in example below are default.
+-   **CamStreamerAPI(options)** - The options parameter contains access to the camera and specifies which protocol should be used.
+Values mentioned in the example below are default.

         ```javascript
         CamStreamerAPI({